cmdrkeene/tweetlog/README.md

 # Configuration

-Store auth credentials in home, separated with a colon"
+Store auth credentials in home, separated with a colon

     $ cat ~/.tweetlog
     <username>:<password>